MarcusFDev/alien-evader-project2/README.md

 4. Under the Code and automation section scroll down and click on Pages.
 5. Select the Master Branch as the source and Confirm the selection.
 6. Wait a few minutes and the site should be live for viewing.
 See my own [right here.](https://marcusfdev.github.io/alien-evader-project2/)

+### Cloning & Forking

+If you wish to continue to develop the site further yourself you can chose to either clone or fork the Alien Evader Github respository.

+To Fork the project:

+1. Click the "Fork" button at the top right of the Alien Evader Github page.
+2. After that, navigate to your Github profile and find the forked repository.
+3. Copy the URL of your forked repository.
+4. Use a IDE such as [GitPod](https://www.gitpod.io) and create a new workspace, using the forked repository link copied.

+To Clone the project:

+1. Click the "Code" button at the top of the Alien Evader Github page.
+2. Copy the URL of the project repository provided.
+3. Use a IDE such as [GitPod](https://www.gitpod.io) and create a new workspace, using the cloned repository link.

 ## Credits and Contact